Stamatios-Korres/A-Web-Based-Platform-for-Remote-Monitoring-of-Patients-and-Elderly-People/README.md

 The application is two Single Page Applications [SPA](https://en.wikipedia.org/wiki/Single-page_application) and two backend WebServers.
 The patient access point was built upon a [Raspberry-Pi](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) equiped with the essential peripherals (sensors, camera, screen).
 The Server integrated in the Raspberry is responsible for every off-line service.
 When an online-connection is requested, communication with the main Server is required.
-The main Server is responsible for the *Singaling*, *message forwarding* , *Oauth2 authentication protocol*, and the *Social Network*.
+The main Server is responsible for the *Signaling*, *message forwarding* , *Oauth2 authentication protocol*, and the *Social Network*.
 The SPA for the doctors/relatives also requires internet connection, and it is serviced only by the main Server.
 Emphasis has been put for security reasons, due to the sensitive nature of the patient's health history.
 The main ascpect was that the data were locally stored in the access point of the patient and only being forwarded thrgough the internet; No cloud-storage takes place.